Kandagawa Jet Girls: Anime

 On July 26, 2019, Kadokawa, Marvelous, and Egg Firm announced a new multimedia project with Senran Kagura producer Kenichiro Takaki.
 Takaki revealed that the new multimedia project would include a planned game and anime television series.
-The series was animated by TNK and directed by Hiraku Kaneko, with Gō Zappa handling the series' composition, and Tsutomu Miyazawa designing the characters.
+The series was animated by TNK and directed by Hiraku Kaneko, with Gō Zappa handling the series' composition, and Tsutomu Miyazawa designing the characters based on the original character design of Hanaharu Naruko.
 Egg Firm produced the series.

 While the first episode had an advanced broadcast debut on AT-X on September 25, 2019, the series officially aired from October 8, 2019 to January 7, 2020 on AT-X, Tokyo MX, MBS, and BS11.
 Yū Sasahara and Riko Kohara performed the opening theme "Bullet Mermaid", while Azusa Tadokoro performed the ending theme "RIVALS."
-The series is licensed by Sentai Filmworks.
+The series is licensed by Sentai Filmworks and Muse Communication.
 An OVA episode is bundled with the limited edition of the game titled Kandagawa Jet Girls DX Jet Pack (神田川JET GIRLS DXジェットパック).

 On February 18, 2021, Sentai Filmworks announced that the series would receive an English dub.

+Episodes

 Video game

 A racing game published by Marvelous was released in Japan for the PlayStation 4 on January 16, 2020.
 The game features shooting elements and eight courses with different variations, as well as a story mode, a free mode, and a multiplayer mode.
-On May 21, 2020, Marvelous and Xseed Games announced that the game would be released in North America for the PlayStation 4 and Microsoft Windows in Summer 2020.
+On May 21, 2020, Marvelous and Xseed Games announced that the game would be released in North America for the PlayStation 4 and Microsoft Windows in summer 2020.
 On July 17, 2020, it was announced the game would be released in the West on August 25, 2020.
 On the same day, it was also announced that the PlayStation 4 version would receive a digital-only release in Europe and Australia.